ErfanDavoodiNasr/nct_trade/README.md

 - **Value of One Pip**: Calculate the monetary value of a single pip movement for a given currency pair.

-- **currency converter**: Convert currencies based on the latest exchange rates.
+- **Currency Converter**: Convert currencies based on the latest exchange rates.

+- **Leverage Calculator**: Calculate leverage based on the symbol, account currency, margin, and trade size.

+- **Risk of Ruin Calculator**: Estimate the risk of ruin based on win rate, average win, average loss, risk per trade, and loss level.

 - **Interactive Console Menu**: Navigate through options with a simple console interface.

 ## Installation